 Sharing of personal data

-Service providers will be permitted to obtain only the personal data that they need to deliver their service.
-We will not disclose personal data to third parties for the purpose of allowing them to market their products or services to our customers.
-If users do not want us to share personal information with these companies, please contact the DPO, Lise Roulund, e-mail: [email protected]
+Service providers will only be permitted to obtain the personal data that they need to deliver their service.
+We will not disclose personal data to third parties for the purpose of allowing them to market their products or services to you.
+If you do not want us to share personal data with these companies, please contact the Data Protection Officer (“DPO”), Lise Roulund, e-mail: [email protected]

 Security of processing